 In order to more adequately address the different approaches required by critical areas of human need, the Santa Barbara Foundation has established four separate program areas of funding: Health Care, Behavioral Health, Food, and Shelter & Safety.
 Applicants will be required to select the area of funding that most closely represents the mission of the applying organization.
 Organizations are not eligible to apply for more than one program area.

 Grants will be available to nonprofit organizations directly providing behavioral health programs.
 Funding can be used for operating expenses and/or costs related to sustaining or expanding service delivery programs to meet demonstrated demand.

 In summary, funded organizations will:

 Priority will be given to organizations that:

 The maximum award for Behavioral Health grants is $50,000.
 The grant review panel may reduce or increase award amounts at its discretion.
 The grant period is up to one year from the award date.
-A final report is required and is due within 13 months of the grant award, preferably no later than 30 days following the project completion.
-If your organization received a Core Support for Basic Needs Grant in 2018, the corresponding final report is independent of this grant application.
+As a final report for this work, we are planning on hosting a convening with other recipients of the program area to learn and share your work in 2021.

 Grants in the Behavioral Health program areas are not intended for:

 Please visit the Eligibility Criteria & FAQs for a complete list of what the foundation does not fund.